LibraryCarpentry/lc-python-intro/episodes/getting-started.md

 1. Press the <kbd>Windows Logo Key</kbd> and search for `Anaconda Prompt`, click the result or press enter.

-2. Once you have launched the Anaconda Prompt, type the command:
+2. Once you have launched the Anaconda Prompt, type the command `jupyter lab`.
+Note that the `$` sign is used to indicate a command to be typed on the command prompt, but we never type the `$` sign itself, just what follows after it.

 ```bash
 $ jupyter lab